lucas0000miranda/stack-raw-pagination/README.md

 ```

-You are already to run in the browser!
+You are ready to run in the browser!

 ```bash
 http://localhost:8000/pagination.php